Pros and Cons of Using an Export or Import Broker

 Investing in the export of goods can be difficult to manage if all segments of the shipping process are not monitored and addressed effectively.
 Shipping vehicles overseas can be a path with many traps that arise along the way.
-On both the departure and destination ends, there are several processes, paperwork and clearance tasks involved in getting a vehicle from its point of purchase to its destination market.
+On both the departure and destination ends, there are several processes, paperwork, and clearance tasks.

-For those who are not fully acquainted with this process or do not have the time to devote to shepherding their goods through the exporting process, it may be wise to consider hiring a brokerage firm who specializes in the import and export of goods.
+For those not acquainted with this process nor have the time to devote to shepherding their goods.
+It may be wise to consider hiring a brokerage firm that specializes in the import and export of goods.

 For vehicle exporters, the process can be particularly complex, involving a range of complex requirements before disembarking from the United States and an equally complex set of import duties and other regulations at the destination port for goods.
 This will require a person capable of navigating the intricacies of doing business in a foreign jurisdiction.